 The Oculus Quest comes as a wireless VR headset to run specifically on the Android platform just like the old Oculus Go.
 But there are several valuable features and advantages that justify its bigger price tag compared to the Go.
 It uses inbuilt cameras to allow 6DOF (six degrees of freedom) motion tracking, and uses the same powerful Touch controllers than the powerful Oculut Rift.
 As far as the VR experience is considered, it takes us more towards immersiveness and addresses the shortcomings of the Go quite conclusively.

 The Oculus Quest features also a lot of power on the hardware front as well.
 It comes packed with a Qualcomm Snapdragon 835 processor which is quite powerful compared to the Go’s Snapdragon 821.
 It boasts of a higher display resolution.
-The best thing about Quest is that it doesn’t need a PC for running while offering everything for a gaming experience, and thanks to Olorama Digital Smell Technology, now you can enjoy Immersive VR with sensorial stimulation.
+The best thing about Quest is that it doesn’t need a PC for running while offering everything for a gaming experience, and thanks to Olorama Digital Smell Technology, now you can enjoy Immersive Sensory VR experiences.

 In more than one way, Oculus Quest maintains the similar minimalist aesthetic of Rift S and looks pretty simple.
 The body of Oculus Quest is covered with a black fabric coupled up with a trio of head straps that are essential to hold the enhanced weight of the Quest for a comfortable viewing experience.
 It also comes with a slider to help adjust the lens distance.
 The best thing is that the device doesn’t leak sound and deliver a better audio experience as well.